metz-i/test-9-2-23/README.md

 # INTRODUCTION
--using `this` and destructuring to create a deck of cards and draw some
+-using the DOM method to change what a webpage displays -using `getElementBy` methods to select components of a webpage